Skip to Main Content

 Teaching Benefits

-Since open materials are fully revisable and remixable, they can be customized to fit the way an instructor wants to teach a course.
+Open materials can be revised and remixed to fit the way an instructor wants to teach a course.

-• Unlike traditionally copyrighted content, instructors have the freedom to revise material by removing irrelevant content or adding one’s own content, as well as the flexibility to combine parts of resources together, thereby ensuring materials are contextualized to a specific course.
+• Unlike copyrighted content, instructors have the freedom to remove irrelevant content or add their own new content.
+They can also combine parts of resources together, ensuring materials are contextualized to a specific course.

 • This also allows instructors to include more diverse and inclusive teaching materials that might be missing from a traditional textbook.

-Because anyone, including students, can be involved in the creation, revision, and distribution of OER, instructors can also use these resources to engage in “open pedagogy,” assignments that leverage OER to create more meaningful learning experiences.
+Because anyone can revise or remix OER, instructors can also use these resources to engage in “open pedagogy,” assignments that ask students to engage with OER to create more meaningful learning experiences.

 Adapted from the BCcampus Open Education "OER Student Toolkit" by Daniel Munro; Jenna Omassi; and Brady Yano, licensed under CC BY 4.0.